EloiSanchez/game-of-life/README.md

 ![Game of life Screenshot](demo/game_of_life_screenshot.png)

-You can also see a [video](demo/demo.mp4) of the current state of the game as of 31/05/2023.
+You can also [download](demo/demo.mp4) or [watch a video in Youtube](https://www.youtube.com/watch?v=xYF5HctDvUY) of the current state of the game as of 31/05/2023.

 ## Features